alipzsh/knowledge-base/bypass xss filters.md

 a temporary example:

+--> "
+--> got encoded?
+--> encode " and send it
+--> still no go?  => remove the parameter and try the next one --> repeat

-- send ", if encoded, send the encoded to see if it get's decoded. if not, got to the next param by removing it, another one might get reflected.  do the above again.  e.g. you could also try ?s=something<encodedstuff>test, and see if test gets out of the tag (which then you should continue based on js contexts).
+e.g. you could also try ?s=something<encodedstuff>test, and see if test gets out of the tag (which then you should continue based on js contexts).

-  while doing this so many things could happen, you should resolve them step by step.
+- while doing this so many things could happen, you should resolve them step by step.

 # attention